-In this series of articles, UA managers will answer 6 questions to share their insights on UA and industry trends.
+In this series of articles, UA managers will answer six questions to share their insights on UA and industry trends.

-Misha Syrotiuk is Head of Growth at Huuuge Games, an international games developer and publisher, focused on the fast-growing multi-billion-dollar mobile gaming market.
-Huuuge is well known for their popular social casino titles including Huuuge Casino Slots, Star Slots Casino, Billionaire Casino Slots, and casual games such as Traffic Puzzle and Dominoes Party.
+Misha Syrotiuk is Head of Growth at Huuuge Games, an international games developer and publisher, focused on the fast-growing multibillion-dollar mobile gaming market.
+Huuuge is well known for its popular social casino titles including Huuuge Casino Slots, Star Slots Casino, Billionaire Casino Slots, and casual games such as Traffic Puzzle and Dominoes Party.

-At Huuuge we cooperate with main UA partners for mobile games.
-This includes main social, search channels, but also ad networks, programmatic DSPs, discovery platforms, and direct publishers.
-We are also experimenting with less obvious media types, for example, influencer marketing, cooperation with phone manufacturers, etc.
+At Huuuge, we cooperate with main UA partners for mobile games.
+This includes the main social and search channels but also ad networks, programmatic DSPs, discovery platforms, and direct publishers.
+We are also experimenting with less obvious media types – for example, influencer marketing, cooperation with phone manufacturers, etc.

 Not all media sources are made equal.
-If your short term performance goals are the same for all UA partners, you may end up not working with some of them as they may perform different short vs long term.
-Do make sure that you not only measure your short-term performance (for example ROAS D7, CPA, or retention) but also long-term (for example on day 30 or day 90).
+If your short-term performance goals are the same for all UA partners, you may end up not working with some of them, as they may perform differently in the short term versus the long term.
+Do make sure that you not only measure your short-term performance (for example ROAS D7, CPA, or retention) but also your long-term performance (for example on Day 30 or Day 90).

-Users of social casino are indeed very niche.
-They like playing slots and are typically older than for example users of hypercasual games.
+Social casino gamers are indeed very niche.
+They like playing slots and are typically older than, for example, users of hypercasual games.
 A lot of our UA partners provide targeting opportunities that enable us to target the right audience.
-With others, we are able to target publishers where we believe our users are spending their free time.
+With others, we are able to target publishers with whom we believe our users are spending their free time.
 With discovery platforms, users like to try our game as well as being motivated by the platform itself and may gain additional rewards.

-Since we are operating in a niche and very competitive market — we try to make sure that we are present on all types of inventory.
-This includes gaming and non-gaming.
-It might seem like it’s easier to advertise our games within gaming inventory.
-On the other side — because there is big competition, sometimes CPMs are cheaper on non-gaming inventory.
-The challenge here comes with the right targeting and creatives so that impressions will not be wasted.
+he challenge here comes with the right targeting and creatives, so that impressions are not wasted.
 In the last years, we also saw an increase in loyalty and rewarded publishers being part of our UA portfolio (like adjoe for example).
 We are happy to see both the scale of our activities and the quality of users.